jay02124/recipe_Finder/README.md

 # Build a Recipe Finder with | React & TailwindCSS

 ![Demo App](/public/Screenshot_of_Project.png)
--   🌟 Learned React + Tailwind + EDAMAM API
+- Learn React + Tailwind + EDAMAM API
--   🎃 Built a Responsive Design
+- Build a Responsive Design
--   🚀 Deployed for FREE on Vercel!
+- Deploy for FREE on Vercel!

 # Run Locally